There is a lot of debate in the media about the pros and cons of private health insurance. People are asking, “Should I get private health cover?”

 - Quality of care in our public hospitals usually rivals that of private hospitals.

-- Public hospitals often have a broader spectrum of equipment and specialists in each location, which means that patients can undergo multiple tests, scans and procedures in one place.
+- Public hospitals sometimes have a broader spectrum of equipment and specialists in each location, which means that patients can undergo multiple tests, scans and procedures in one place.

 - Many procedures and operations require no out of pocket expenses from the patient.